shadowcz007/ComfyUI-Backend-MixlabNodes/ComfyUI/README.md

 1. Install pytorch nightly.
 For instructions, read the [Accelerated PyTorch training on Mac](https://developer.apple.com/metal/pytorch/) Apple Developer guide (make sure to install the latest pytorch nightly).
 1. Follow the [ComfyUI manual installation](#manual-install-windows-linux) instructions for Windows and Linux.
 1. Install the ComfyUI [dependencies](#dependencies).
 If you have another Stable Diffusion UI [you might be able to reuse the dependencies](#i-already-have-another-ui-for-stable-diffusion-installed-do-i-really-have-to-install-all-of-these-dependencies).
-1. Launch ComfyUI by running `python main.py --force-fp16`.
-Note that --force-fp16 will only work if you installed the latest pytorch nightly.
+1. Launch ComfyUI by running `python main.py`

 > **Note**: Remember to add your models, VAE, LoRAs etc. to the corresponding Comfy folders, as discussed in [ComfyUI manual installation](#manual-install-windows-linux).